 Finally, the bill amends the Plastic Product Degradability Act that went into effect in 2020.4 That act prohibited product packaging from using terms such as “degradadable”, “oxo-degradable” and ”biodegradable”.
 It set specific standards for labelling of compostable products.
 HB 1799 furthers the efforts of that bill to address greenwashing and reduce contamination for composters.

-The bill transfers enforcement authority from the Washington State Attorney General to the Department of Ecology (DOE).
+The bill transfers enforcement authority from the Washington State Attorney General to the Department of Ecology (ECY).
 Cities and counties continue to have concurrent jurisdiction.
-DOE is authorized to make rules and must develop a forum for complaints to address violations of the law.
+ECY is authorized to make rules and must develop a forum for complaints to address violations of the law.

 All products labelled “compostable” must meet applicable ASTM standards (D6400 or D6868) or be fiber-based substrate only.
 They must use a third-party certification logo (such as CMA) denoting the product meets those standards.
 They must be readily and easily identifiable as compostable upon quick inspection in both public sorting areas and in processing facilities.
 To this end, food service or film products (other than bags) must be at least partially colored green, beige or brown.
 The prior act merely encouraged color marking.
 Compostable film bags must be uniformly colored or tinted green, beige or brown and non-compostable film bags are prohibited from using those colors.